 Now, comes the enumeration…at a first sight it might seem that this enumeration is pell-mell without any kind of order, but if you examine thoroughly, this whole list which is given, you will find there are three important descriptions given here: the description of that which is superhuman, description of gods, description of invisible objects, invisible realities.
 On the other end, description of great physical objects: that which is supra-physical, that which is superhuman, that which is invisible, the supra-physical worlds, and then on the other end the physical world and object of the physical world, and then the human beings.
 You will see these three descriptions coming now and then.

 So, first of all the gods:

-ādityānām ahaṁ viṣṇur “Among the sons I am Vishnu”.
+ādityānām ahaṁ viṣṇur “Among the suns I am Vishnu”.

 According to the Vedic knowledge, there are twelve ādityā(s): Vishnu, Varuna, Pushan, Aṃśu, Dhāntri, Indra, Aryaman, Bhaga, Mitra, Parjanya, Tvastā: These are the twelve Adityas which have been described in the Vedic knowledge.
 “Out of these twelve I am Vishnu”, that is to say: if you want to see the ‘maximum’ of Aditya, then you will find him in Vishnu.

 jyotiṣāṁ ravir aṁśumān, “Among the lights I am the bright Sun.”